jonesna213/IndividualProject/DesignDocuments/ProjectPlan.md

 ### Week 4
 - [x] Finish up screens design
-- [ ] Start on building the homepage/sign in/signup

 ### Week 5
+- [x] Redo screens, user stories, project plan and readme for project change in direction
-- [ ] Build the database design
+- [ ] Start to Build the database design
-- [ ] Create other pages and add css to them (not completely functioning just looking right)
+- [ ] Start making the main pages

 ### Week 6
 - [ ] Get database setup with hibernate
-- [ ] Get main functionality down (search, add/remove cart, view/edit profile, etc.)
+- [ ] Continue working on main pages
+- [ ] Start diving into JSoup to get data

 ### Week 7
 - [ ] Unit tests for database done
 - [ ] Log4J is Implemented
+- [ ] Keep working with JSoup (Not sure how long this is going to take)

 ### Week 8
-- [ ] Write unit tests for rest of code
+- [ ] Get pages complete (as in design wise, not functionality with db)
+- [ ] Hopefully have some data from JSoup to put into database

 ### Week 9
 - [ ] Deployed to AWS